sap-tutorials/Tutorials/tutorials/abap-env-rfc/abap-env-rfc.md

 [ACCORDION-END]

 [ACCORDION-BEGIN [Step 8: ](Create variables)]
-Create the data types that specify your remote connection information, replacing the `i_name` with your the name of the specific **RFC** destination, which you created in SAP Cloud Cockpit (in step 5 of this tutorial).
+Create the data types that specify your remote connection information, replacing the `i_name` with your the name of the specific **RFC** destination, which you created in SAP BTP cockpit (in step 5 of this tutorial).

     ```ABAP
     DATA(lo_destination) = cl_rfc_destination_provider=>CREATE_BY_CLOUD_DESTINATION(